commercialhaskell/stack/doc/stack_vs_cabal_config.md

 What you're saying to Stack is: if at any point you find that you need to build the `acme-missiles` package, please use version `0.3`.
 You are _not_ saying "please build `acme-missiles` now."
-You are also not saying "my package depends on `acme-missiles."
+You are also not saying "my package depends on `acme-missiles`."
 You are simply making it available should the need arise.

 When you add `build-depends: acme-missiles` to your cabal file or `dependencies: [acme-missiles]` to your `package.yaml` file, you're saying